-As a Project Manager at Mobile Heartbeat and like many others, the coronavirus pandemic drastically impacted my day-to-day work.
+For project managers at Mobile Heartbeat, and like many others, the coronavirus pandemic has drastically impacted day-to-day work.
 Under normal circumstances, we are frequently on-site with our customers, supporting project kick-offs, training and device deployment—whether it’s for an initial go-live or for a software upgrade.

 Because of these challenges, the need for a unified communication system is more important than ever.
 When clinicians only need to use a single device to reach every member of the team, they can minimize the number of shared surfaces they touch and conduct more conversations via text and phone call to keep infection rates as low as possible.

 That’s why it’s important that we continue providing the same level of service and support to our customers.
 At Mobile Heartbeat, we have been working on creative solutions to empower our customers to roll out MH-CURE safely and virtually.
 Our new Remote Go-Live protocol is designed to maximize patient and staff safety without sacrificing the hands-on care and attention that would normally accompany an in-person go-live visit.

 Providing comprehensive and responsive go-live support has always been important to our team.
 Having the appropriate staff on-hand to train and troubleshoot is the best way to achieve enterprise-wide adoption and maximize value for the organization.

 While we may not be able to be there in person, we are adapting to support our customers and ensure this critical work is accomplished.
 This new remote initiative has four main components.

 1. Training & Resource Review